huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Step 5: Click the green arrow button to proceed.
 You will then be taken to the document you have selected.
 Using the cursor, highlight the text that you want to reference.

-Step 6: Click the green **Save** button.
+Step 6: Click the **Save** button.
 The referenced text in both documents will be highlighted in yellow, indicating that it is associated with a **Reference**.
 Clicking on the document icon shown alongside the reference in the right sidebar will take you to the related paragraph.

 ### Reference another entity (with or without a Primary Document)

 Step 1: Navigate to the **Library** ![](images/image_0.png) and locate the entity that contains the document for which you want to create a **Reference**.
 Click the **View** button to see the document in full.

 Step 2: Within the document, use the cursor to highlight the text to which you want to add a **Reference**.
-Three blue buttons will appear.
+Three buttons will appear.
 Click on the **Connect to a Document** button and an area called **Create Reference** will open in the right sidebar.

 Step 3: Using the checkboxes, select the previously defined **Relationship Type** that you would like to use as part of this **Reference**.